-This guide explains typical Illinois rideshare insurance costs, what affects pricing, and how drivers choose between endorsements, rideshare-specific policies, and commercial coverage.
+This guide breaks down typical Illinois rideshare insurance costs, what affects pricing, and how drivers choose between endorsements, rideshare-specific policies, and commercial coverage.

 For a full overview of Illinois rideshare insurance topics, visit our hub page: Illinois rideshare insurance guide.